ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 ## Configure AWS EC2 Hyperledger Fabric Client Node and Build Blockchain Network

 ### ssh into the Fabric Client Node
-You'll need to ssh into the AWS EC2 Hyperledger Fabric Client Node from your hyperledger-fabric-console.
+You'll need to ssh into the AWS EC2 Hyperledger Fabric Client Node from your HLF.
 You can use the aws cli to get the ec2url to make it easier or you can just use "EC2URL Public DNS" you copied from the step above.
 ```